aptech/docs/docs/CR-polymroot.rst

 ----------------
 .. function:: polymroot(c)

-    :param c: (N+1)*KxK matrix of coefficients of an Nth order polynomial of rank K.
+    :param c:
-    :type c: TODO
+    :type c: (N+1)*KxK matrix of coefficients of an Nth order polynomial of rank K

     :returns: r (*TODO*), K*N vector containing the roots of the determinantal equation.